 I then worked in Surf Lifesaving as a performance coach and as a Cert IV lecturer in fitness.
 Then, after five years, I went into the Northern Territory in Tennant Creek, and I worked over there for about three months with a company called Body Fit.
 We provided access to exercise physiology in remote and rural indigenous communities.
 That was a great eye-opener.

-And then after that, I went to Melbourne for a number of years and work down with Angelo and the team in Melbourne, in rehab, and then I had come back to Perth, to take on the role in rehab services.
+And then after that, I went to Melbourne for a number of years and worked down with Angelo and the team in Melbourne, in rehab, and then I came back to Perth, to take on the role in rehab services.

 MW: Wow, you’ve seen a lot of the country and by the sound of things, a lot of different sorts of people in different contexts regarding exercise.

-So how do you as an AP, or as a health professional, essentially get buy-in or trust with the client?
+So how do you as an AP, or as a health professional, essentially get buy-in or trust from the client?
 And that’s a hard skill, to be honest with you.

 MW: I guess that’s where the coaching approach comes in for you.

 ZJ: Definitely.
 Yeah.
 And the coaching principles.
-More importantly, that the client-centred approach is you really have to understand that putting yourself in the other person’s shoes, essentially, the empathetic approach.
+More importantly, in the client-centred approach, you really have to understand that putting yourself in the other person’s shoes, is essentially, the empathetic approach.
 Second to that, what is it about what you’re offering do they think they need?

 MW: I can hear that it’s very personalized, even down to the level of each individual client.
 That’s what you’re saying?